wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-content-search/includes/2-design-content-searches.md

 A Content Search that also deletes items is known as a “search and purge.”
 This type of search, which is limited to 50,000 mailboxes, is accomplished by using the **New-ComplianceSearchAction -Purge** command.
 The purge action will fail if a Content Search that includes a purge action is run on more than 50,000 mailboxes.

 > [!CAUTION]
 > A single user can start up to 10 searches simultaneously.
-This limit is often reached when the user tries to start multiple searches by using the **Get-ComplianceSearch** \| **Start-ComplianceSearch** command in the Security &amp; Compliance Center PowerShell.
+This limit is often reached when the user tries to start multiple searches by using the **Get-ComplianceSearch** \| **Start-ComplianceSearch** command in the Security &amp; Compliance Portal PowerShell.
 Keep this limitation in mind when planning content searches.

 ### Plan cloud-based mailbox searches for on-premises users